 - money someone else spends to pay your expenses for items other than food or shelter (for example, someone pays your telephone or medical bills)

 Receipt of income does not necessarily preclude SSI eligibility.
 Generally, the more countable income you have, the less your SSI benefit will be; however, if your countable income is over the allowable limit, you cannot receive SSI benefits.

 SSI benefits can greatly affect your quality of life.
 Our SSI attorney knows how important your case is, and knows how important the benefits would be.
 Whether you’re applying for SSI or appealing a denial of SSI, we can help.

 At ARM Lawyers, we handle disability cases in Pennsylvania, Maryland, New Jersey, and New York and have offices in each of these states.
 For more information about the disability process in your state, feel free to click below:

 Contact an SSI attorney today

-For more questions regarding your eligibility, the amount of benefits that may be paid to you, what documents you’ll need, and how you can appeal a decision made by the Social Security Administration, contact us today at 570-503-6255 or e-mail us.
+For more questions regarding your eligibility, the amount of benefits that may be paid to you, what documents you’ll need, and how you can appeal a decision made by the Social Security Administration, contact us today or e-mail us.